arribada/LoraTracker/README.md

 # Initial Setup on Balena cloud

+> Follow the steps in the exact order as the initial boostrap relies on given env variables to be present.

 Create an application for the sender and the receiver: `LoraGpsSender`, `LoraGpsReciever`.
 If you use standalone GPS tags for sending don't need to create an app for the sender.

 ## LoraGpsReciever Setup

-> Skip when using Lorix one for receiving.
+### At fleet level add env vars

-- When using the Lora hat for recieving add these env vars in the fleet configuration.
+ - For the Rpi Lora hat (Skip when using Lorix one for receiving)

 ```
-RESIN_HOST_CONFIG_enable_uart
-RESIN_HOST_CONFIG_dtparam "i2c_arm=on","spi=on","audio=on"
-RESIN_HOST_CONFIG_dtoverlay pi3-disable-bt
-RESIN_HOST_CONFIG_core_freq 250 // Seems that uart is more stable with this.
-RESIN_HOST_CONFIG_gpu_mem 16mb
+ # The semtech gateway setting.
+See https://github.com/arribada/packet-forwarder
+CONCENTRATOR_CONFIG=
 ```

- - Add fleet env vars

- For the Chirpstack server.
+ - For the Chirpstack server.
 ```
 APPLICATION_SERVER__EXTERNAL_API__JWT_SECRET=.... # Choose one
 POSTGRES_USER=postgres